jathak/scheme_web_interpreter/README.md

 5. (Dart 1.24+) For a faster dev cycle, run `pub serve --web-compiler=dartdevc`.
 This compiler is incremental, so it should be much faster.
-However, some behavior can differ (notably, procedure toString methods are including a bunch of random JS at the moment).
+However, some behavior can differ (notably, procedure toString methods are including a bunch of random JS at the moment; that appears to be fixed in the Dart 2 dev build).

 ## Deployment